 Review and road test of the Audi S5 Sportback

-Audi's S5 Sportback, a car for the executive family buyer with a need for speed, now gets diesel power.
+Audi's S5 Sportback, a car for the executive family buyer with a need for speed, now gets a smarter look and diesel power.
 Jonathan Crouch reports

 Ten Second Review of the Audi S5 Sportback

 In diesel form, Audi's S5 Sportback has become a far more credible contender in the premium-badged performance segment.
 Buyers get a significantly more efficient, yet still uber-fast package.
 A potent turbocharged mild hybrid 347PS 3.0-litre TDI six cylinder unit now features beneath the bonnet.
 And works in concert with quattro 4WD and a quick-shifting 8-speed sports automatic.
 It's still perhaps, not the most engaging car of this kind you can buy, but what's been delivered here is a very complete proposition indeed.

 S5 Sportback history dates back to 2011.
 It was at this point that Audi decided the S5 range should henceforth be powered by a 333PS supercharged 3.0-litre V6, replacing the previous 4.2-litre V8.
 The new engine was first installed in newly created Cabriolet and Sportback S5 derivatives, with the core Coupe S5 model getting this powerplant in 2013.
 In 2017, Audi launched the second generation A5 Sportback range with a lighter, stiffer MLB chassis and it was time for a new S5 Sportback too.
 Initially, this car was fitted with a turbocharged 3.0-litre V6 TFSI petrol engine developing 354PS.
-That unit was replaced in the Spring of 2019 by the mild hybrid 3.0 TDI diesel powerplant we're going to look at here.
+That unit was replaced in the Spring of 2019 by a mild hybrid 3.0 TDI diesel powerplant, then the car was lightly facelifted in the Autumn of 2019 to create the version we're going to look at here.